All Episodes

 Two different perspectives.

-One close up, one far away, and you can see it's the same thing, the same shape, and you can see that it has moved.
+And you can see it's the same thing, the same shape, and you can see that it has moved.

-Another interesting thing, have you heard about these orbs?
+Now, another interesting thing, have you heard about these orbs?

-The orbs show up on Bragg Road and they show up in areas where there are Bigfoot sightings.
+The orbs show up on Bragg Road, and they show up in areas where there are Bigfoot sightings.

 What is your best guess about what these orbs are?